Tek-User/CMM-Arm/README.md

 # CMM-Arm
 Development of an accurate, inexpensive DIY CMM arm

 This project uses, as much as possible, 3D printed parts.
 However, the rigidity of plastic arm sections is sub-optimal, and hollow section aluminum arm segments with 3D printed connectors may be required for good accuracy.
+Right now I have about +/-1mm accuracy if I am careful when I take the measurements and avoid twisting any arm segments, and keep the arm angles away from the extremes.

+This has the potential to be a really good machine to obtain reasonably accurate X-Y-Z measurements.
+However, real-world issues impede this goal.
+If we can solve the following issues, then we have a great device!
+I am looking for any input to solve these issues.

 Issues: RIGID PARTS